IVF Success Rates

 The CDC and SART state that a comparison of clinic success rates may not be meaningful because patient medical characteristics, treatment approaches, and entrance criteria for ART may vary from clinic to clinic.
 This is very much true.

-And here’s the hidden truth: most women will do equally well at most IVF centers, so you also need to be comfortable and confident with your doctor and their staff.
+And here’s the hidden truth: most women and men will do equally well at most IVF centers, so you also need to be comfortable and confident with your doctor and their staff.
 What differs amongst some IVF centers is the accuracy of your estimated IVF success rate.